 A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
 A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.
-Table.

-Goal # Description 3 Broad Goal Maintain a balanced budget with ample staffing, sufficient materials, supplies, and well-maintained facilities to optimize teaching and learning for our school community.
-Focus Goal 3a.
-Produce a multi-year budget that has a minimum reserve level of 10% or higher by 2023-24.
+Goal # Description 3 Maintain a balanced budget with ample staffing, sufficient materials and supplies and well-maintained facilities to optimize teaching and learning for our school community Focus Goal 3a.
+Produce a multi-year budget that has a minimum reserve level of increasing by .5% or higher annually.
 3b.
-Maximize use of general and restricted funds in alignment with identified purpose (annually).
+Maximize use of general and restricted funds in alignment with identified purposes (annually).
 3c.
 Expend 100% of restricted facility funds within the required timeline (annually).